magecliff96/Dcgan/README.md

 # usable_gan_collection
-Gan codes found online and edited/debugged by Aiden Yoon and Zihao Chen
+Gan modifed,edited, and debugged by Aiden Yoon and Zihao Chen